The Middle Ages in Modern Games

 These games can fundamentally influence how their players think about and understand the Middle Ages.
-This can make them powerful teaching and outreach tools, but can also lead to fundamental misunderstandings about the period and the reinforcement of negative tropes and stereotypes with pronounced consequences in the real world.
-The Middle Ages in games are typically portrayed as a backwards, violent, racially homogeneous and openly misogynist and this has an inevitable impact on their players.
+This can make them powerful teaching and outreach tools, but can also lead to misunderstandings about the period and the reinforcement of negative tropes and stereotypes with pronounced consequences in the real world.
+The Middle Ages in games are typically portrayed as backwards, violent, racially homogeneous and openly misogynist, and this has an inevitable impact on their players.

 We need to understand these tendencies in medievalist games.
 Not just the stories they tell and whether these accounts are accurate, but how these stories are constructed, why these games present this version of history, and what impact this has on their players and the modern world.

 Medievalists need to listen to game developers and players.
 We need to explore the various practices of game design and criticism, and look at what these games take from TV, film and literature.
 There is vast and growing potential for playing with this period in constructive and entertaining ways, and a lot to explore, and this is what The Middle Ages in Modern Games (MAMG) aims to do.

 The Middle Ages in Modern Games Twitter Conference

 The Middle Ages in Modern Games Twitter conference is an annual four-day event which brings together a host of game developers, game scholars, medievalists and medieval historians from around the world to talk about any and all aspects of the Middle Ages or medievalism in games of any variety.
 The most recent event featured 50 speakers and reached a peak audience of over 60,000 people.